byemaxx/MetaX/Docs/MetaX_Cookbook.md

 # MetaX Cookbook

-This is the guidebook for the MetaX **GUI Version**.
-If you are using the CLI to analyze, We recommend that you read the [documentation](https://github.com/byemaxx/MetaX/blob/main/Docs/example.ipynb) for each MetaX module for instructions on how to use it from the command line.
+This guidebook is for the MetaX **GUI version**.
+If you are using the CLI, we recommend reading the [documentation](https://github.com/byemaxx/MetaX/blob/main/Docs/example.ipynb) for instructions on how to use each MetaX module from the command line.

 # Overview